RealEpicGamerOfficial/Get.AI/Update History.md

 ### Older Updates (1.1+)

-The following chart is about the newest update to Get.AI (repo) which is Version 1.1
+The following chart is shows any updates before the current update.

 | Version | Info | Additions | Beta / Demo / Test |
 | ------- | ------------------ | ------------------ | ------------------|